Few people think about divorce before they are confronted with one. As such, divorcing spouses are unsure what they need

 If the two spouses cannot agree on the issue of alimony, the court will make the final decision.
 This decision is influenced by the childcare responsibilities of each spouse as well as other factors like the receiving spouse’s earning potential.

 Divorce can be extra complicated when there are children from either the current marriage or a previous relationship.
-Connecticut law requires both parents to support their children, regardless of marital status.
+Connecticut family and divorce law requires both parents to support their children, regardless of marital status.
 This means that most divorce cases involving children specify terms for the payment of child support.

 To determine the amount of child support payments, courts rely on child support guidelines established by the state legislature.
 These guidelines allow courts to calculate spousal support based on the parents’ respective incomes.

 Many factors affect the calculation of each parent’s net income.
 If you and your spouse disagree on child support terms, it can be helpful to hire a Connecticut divorce lawyer.

 A skilled divorce and family law attorney in CT is ready to help you negotiate the child support arrangement that is best for you and your children.

-We believe in building trust and communication and settling disputes in a supportive environment.
+We believe in building trust, communication, and settling disputes in a supportive environment.
 Reach out to us to speak with a divorce attorney.
 We can help you through this difficult time.